Clothing retailer files for bankruptcy protection

 Ezrani 2 owned 25 different RUUM American Kid’s Wear stores across 11 states in 2014.
 The company also sold its children’s clothing line through an online shopping website.
 As part of the Chapter 7 bankruptcy plan, Ezrani 2 plans to liquidate all of its assets.
 It is unclear how many creditors Ezrani 2 has outstanding debts with.

 When a company has a substantial amount of debt and very few assets, filing for Chapter 7 bankruptcy might be in the best interests of the company’s owners.
-Frequently referred to as liquidation, Chapter 7 bankruptcy can allow a debtor to have many of its debts discharged after a liquidation of all of their assets is completed and the proceeds used in part to pay off existing obligations.
+Frequently referred to as liquidation, Chapter 7 bankruptcy can allow a debtor to have many of its debts discharged after a liquidation of all of its assets is completed and the proceeds used in part to pay off existing obligations.
 A bankruptcy law attorney may be able to help a business owner who is struggling with debt to determine if filing for Chapter 7 bankruptcy is the right move.

 Source: BloombergBusiness, “Kidswear Retailer Ezrani to Liquidate Assets in Bankruptcy,” Dawn McCarty, June 18, 2015